cysouw/diathesis/text/c10_participle.md

   - Er prügelt seine Kinder. \
     Seine Kinder sind (\*geprügelt) verprügelt.

-### [ NA | pN ] *bleiben+Partizip* Passive (*Fortsetzungspassiv*) {#sec:participles-bleiben-transitive}
+### [ NA | pN ] *bleiben+Partizip* Passive {#sec:participles-bleiben-transitive}

 The construction *bleiben+Partizip* is both used with intransitive verbs (see [@sec:participles-bleiben-intransitive]) and with transitive verbs (this section).
 The verb *bleiben* has even more uses as a light verb (see [@sec:infinitive-bleiben], [-@sec:zuinfinitive-bleiben]) and it can also be used as a main verb with a meaning 'to remain'.
 This wide variety of uses has lead to quite some discussion in the German grammatical literature about the unity of all these constructions [@eroms2000: 404; @helbig2001: 163; @kramer2004; @schlucker2007: 152; @lasch2016: 72].
 Following the general approach in this book, all constructions are discussed separately.
 However, this is no way precludes any underlying connection between them (see [@sec:epithesis-bleiben-am] and the subsequent sections for a quick summary of the similarities and differences).
-The German name *Fortsetzungspassiv* for the transitive *bleiben+Partizip* construction is adapted from Helbig & Buscha [-@helbig2001: 163].
+I propose to use the German name *Fortsetzungspassiv* for the transitive *bleiben+Partizip* construction, adapted from Helbig & Buscha [-@helbig2001: 163].

 This construction is closely related to the *sein+Partizip* passive (see [@sec:participles-sein-zustandspassiv]), but adds a notion of continuation of the resulting state [@next a].
 Like with the *sein* passive, it is often difficult to retain the agent with a *bleiben* passive [@next b].
 However, many examples of retained agents can be found [@nnext].
 The factors governing the possible retention of the agent need more research.
 Like with *sein* inanimate agents seem more receptive for retention.